UCSCLibrary/BulkMetadataEditor/README.md

 Notes
 -----

-- After a successful process, records may need to be reindexed in order to find them via the quick search field.
+- After a successful process, records must be reindexed in order to find them via the quick search field.
 - The change "Append text to existing metadata in the selected fields" appends text only if there is already a metadata.
 - A space is automatically added with the change "Append text to existing metadata in the selected fields".
+- The preview may fail when there is a lot of fields or changes to prepare.
+  Nevermind, the true process will work fine even with a huge number of items and fields, because it is done in the background, without the limit set by the server.
+Nevertheless, it's recommended to avoid too large updates.

 Warning